chavezdaniel580/test-retake.md/test3.md

 13 open python folder and make changes to the script base on what the question is asking 13.2 How many IP addresses have a byte count over 1024? make changes to script change > 2000 to > 1024
+< 600 (less than 600)

 14 in nuggets folders python help script make modification baseed on what is being asked will run agaisnt checker script but if all else go in script to get the file to find the awnsers13.3
 What characters return after executing python3 check_script.py?

+bedroom.width = 10
+python3 check_script.py

+or

+open check_script
+go to script it references and decode base64

 take checker script and (with open ('this, 'rb')' run it in bas64 decoder, on desktop find line that they are looking for.

-15 jupiter with small regex and remeber should go in the qoutes r'changeme'13.4
+15. jupiter with small regex and remeber should go in the qoutes r'changeme'13.4

 launch as normal user not admin re.findall(r'^'North'

-16 string parsing analyize host logs or os data do small script modifications and do this tell about it 13.5
+16. string parsing analyize host logs or os data do small script modifications and do this tell about it 13.5

+nano analyze_kern
+do what it tells you (easy)
+run script